Information for Teachers

-The program has been designed to incorporate state standards in: agriculture, mathematics, physical education, social studies, history, economics, geography, science and many more.
+The program has been designed to incorporate state standards in agriculture, mathematics, physical education, social studies, history, economics, geography, science, and many more.

-Students will be administered an in classroom pre-test by a TCPWQ staff member.
-Students will be tested after each session along with an on-the-river test.
+On your day of rafting, your students will be tested after each session along with an on-the-river test.
 The on-the-river test will be over the information they receive while on the raft.

 Photo Release and Liability Waiver